Garemilla-Sandilya/COVID-19-Global-Analysis-Machine-Learning-Prediction/README.md

 ## 📊 Visualizations

-The project generates multiple types of visualizations:
+The project generates multiple types of visualisations:

 ### Basic Charts
 - Bar charts for top countries